 Give CloudFiler permission to connect to Exchange Online

-CloudFiler needs to read emails on your Exchange Online server so you must first give permissions for it to do so.
+For CloudFiler to access and hence email on your Exchange Online server, you must first give it specific permissions.

 Before you proceed

 Microsoft allow businesses to Specify the administrators and users who can install and manage add-ins for Outlook in Exchange Online.
-If your environment has been limited to specific users you may need to get a colleague to do the following.
+If your environment has been limited to specific users you may need to get a colleague who has the required permissions to do the following for you.

 Step 1: Register the CloudFiler application |

-Open the Azure Active Directory portal https://aad.portal.azure.com/ (Link opens in a new window) In the search field type App registrations and select App registrations
+Open the Microsoft 365 admin center portal https://admin.cloud.microsoft/ (Link opens in a new window) In the search field type App registrations and select App registrations

 |